ProzorroUKR/openprocurement.api/docs/source/contracting/econtract/tutorial.rst

 Just invoking it reveals an empty set.

 Contract is transferred from the tender system by an automated process.
+The circumstances under which this happens are described below.

 .. index:: Contracts